WhatsApp Chatbot Clinic Guide: Automate Healthcare Admin Safely

 Direct Answer: No — because the AI is trained only on the information you provide, such as clinic hours, appointment procedures, fees, and administrative FAQs.
 Any question involving symptoms, diagnoses, or medication is immediately flagged and escalated to a human staff member.
 The AI never diagnoses.
 It never recommends treatment.
 It books appointments and answers admin questions.

 This is not a limitation to work around — it is the correct design.
-A WhatsApp AI for a clinic should behave exactly like a well-trained receptionist who knows one clear rule: if a patient describes a health concern, stop and get a qualified person on the line.
+A WhatsApp chatbot for a clinic should behave exactly like a well-trained receptionist who knows one clear rule: if a patient describes a health concern, stop and get a qualified person on the line.
 The AI follows the same rule, automatically and every time.

 When you set up BobChat for your clinic, you define the escalation triggers yourself.
 You decide which phrases or topics immediately route the conversation to your team.
 "Fever", "chest pain", "medication", "symptoms" — anything you specify becomes an instant human handoff, with the AI's response pointing the patient clearly to your emergency number or nearest A&E.